hoelzro/linux-fake-battery-module/README.md

 This is my first module, so don't hold me responsible if you use it and it causes a kernel panic. =)

+This is something I wrote a while ago and am not actively maintaining, so don't be surprised if it doesn't compile against newer kernels or otherwise does not work!

 ## Loading the module

 You can build the module with a simple `make`, and load it with `insmod`: